 He served as a member of the UNESCO Asia-Pacific Steering Committee on National Qualifications Frameworks during the period August 2015 - December 2016.
 UNESCO Bangkok office invited him to attend and make presentations at the Expert Meeting on Developing Regional Guidelines on National Qualifications Framework took place in July 2015 in Bangkok, Thailand and at the ERI-Net Annual Meeting: Case Studies on NQF for Asia-Pacific held in February 2016 in Tokyo, Japan.

 He was the editor of “Updated Sri Lanka Qualifications Framework” published in December 2015 by the Ministry of Higher Education.
 In 2014, he assisted the National Education Commission as a member of the research team to conduct the “Study on Curriculum Development in General Education in Sri Lanka” a component of the proposals for a National Policy on General Education in Sri Lanka for the next decade.
-Also in the same year, he delivered the 24th Annual J E Jayasuriya Memorial Lecture on the topic “Mathematics Education – Past, Present and Future.
+Also in the same year, he delivered the 24th Annual J E Jayasuriya Memorial Lecture on the topic “Mathematics Education – Past, Present and Future and he had the privilege of delivering the 30th Annual Dr. C.W.W.
+Kannangara Memorial Lecture - 2019, organized by the National Institute of Education (NIE).
+It was titled “Redefining Senior Secondary and Collegiate Curricular for Tomorrow’s World”.

 Kuppalapalle Vajravelu is a Professor of Mathematics and Professor of Mechanical, Materials and Aerospace Engineering at the University of Central Florida.
 He graduated from IIT, Khargapur with a PhD in 1979, and joined the Virgina Polytechnic Institute in the same year.
 Before his tenure at UCF, he also served as a visiting assistant professor at Eastern Carolina University.